The Different Types of Military Discharge ExplainedUpdated July 29, 2021 Veterans Benefits

 Your military discharge remains on your record permanently and may affect your ability to find civilian employment and receive VA or government assistance.
 In most cases, veterans with punitive discharges are ineligible for any VA benefits, and some benefits are not made available to veterans with discharges other than honorable.
 Your discharge can also affect your ability to reenlist.

-The military does offer an appeals process for military members who feel that their discharge is inaccurate or unfair.
+The military offers an appeals process for military members who feel their discharge is inaccurate or unfair.
 However, these appeal requests frequently get denied.

-If a veteran does make it to the point of a discharge review, they must show plenty of evidence to the administrative discharge board to turn over a decision, especially in the case of a punitive discharge.
-A VA disability lawyer and other professionals who help veterans won’t be able to assist someone ineligible for VA benefits according to their discharge.
+If a veteran does make it to an Army Discharge Review Board (or Coast Guard, Air Force, etc.), they must show plenty of evidence to the administrative discharge board to turn over a decision, especially in the case of a punitive discharge.
+A VA disability lawyer and other professionals who help veterans won't be able to assist someone ineligible for VA benefits according to their discharge.